Department of Civil Engineering

 There are computer rooms available on campus and a laptop loan service but both are offered on a first come first served basis.
 All students (home, EU, and international) who might struggle with financing IT equipment can apply for support via the Hardship Fund.

-Below is a selection of interesting, and not-too-technical, articles, webpages, and podcasts which you may want to read or listen to before you arrive.
-You are not expected to read and listen to all of this content but if you have some spare time then do look through the suggested titles which interest you.
+Below is a selection of interesting and not-too-technical articles, webpages, and podcasts which you may want to read or listen to before you arrive.
+You are not expected to read and listen to all of this content, and it’s entirely up to you for you to explore the below resources.
 Some of the terminology in the content may be unfamiliar to you at this time but do not worry as it will become more familiar once you start your degree.

 • Project case studies on the Institution of Civil Engineers (ICE) website